Aliases for ID3 Gene

 GeneCards Summary for ID3 Gene

 ID3 (Inhibitor Of DNA Binding 3, HLH Protein) is a Protein Coding gene.
-Among its related pathways are Wnt / Hedgehog / Notch and TGF-beta signaling pathway.
+Diseases associated with ID3 include Fibrodysplasia Ossificans Progressiva.
+Among its related pathways are Adipogenesis and Signaling pathways regulating pluripotency of stem cells.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein domain specific binding.
 An important paralog of this gene is ID2.

 UniProtKB/Swiss-Prot for ID3 Gene